 - obtain accurate information from patients using gross and fine motor skills appropriate to the technique (e.g., palpation, auscultation, and percussion) and common medical/nursing digital, analog, and waveform diagnostic tools and equipment (e.g., sphygmomanometer, otoscope, stethoscope, ophthalmoscope, EKG, IVs) that monitor or obtain physiological phenomena or data.

-- move, transfer, and position patients or equipment safely under a variety of circumstances with or without a lift team or assistive devices during the delivery of general nursing care or in emergency situations.
+- move, transfer, and position patients or equipment safely under a variety of circumstances with or without a lift team or assistive devices during the delivery of general nursing care or in emergencies.

-- have the endurance to complete all required tasks during the assigned period of clinical practice in order to carry out the nursing process in the context of patient care delivery.
+- have the endurance to complete all required tasks during the assigned period of clinical practice to carry out the nursing process in the context of patient care delivery.

-- navigate patients’ rooms, workspaces, and treatment areas with appropriate precision and speed to carry out the nursing process during the delivery of general nursing care or in emergency situations.
+- navigate patients’ rooms, workspaces, and treatment areas with appropriate precision and speed to carry out the nursing process during the delivery of general nursing care or in emergencies.

 V.BEHAVIORAL AND SOCIAL ATTRIBUTES Competencies: The Technical Standards include the ability to demonstrate behavioral and social attributes in academic and in on-campus clinical and off-campus clinical settings in connection with other identified professional nursing student competencies included in the AACN’s Essentials of baccalaureate, Master’s and Doctoral Education for Professional Nursing Practice, the National Student Nurses’ Association, Inc.® Code of Ethics: Part II Code of Academic and Clinical Conduct and Interpretive Statements, and NYU/NYU Meyers' student academic integrity policy.
 Rationale: Nursing student behavioral and social attributes competencies include the knowledge, attitude, and skills necessary to provide quality and safe patient care in all healthcare settings.
 Examples of behavioral and social attributes competencies include, without limitation, the ability to: